The Sneaky Ways Grocery Stores Hijack Your Brain

 This is not an accident.
 This is intentional.

 And just a few steps away (usually close enough to share airspace) is the bakery.
-That’s no coincidence either.
 The smell of fresh bread and cookies hits your brain before logic has a chance to.
 You walk in thinking “spinach and yogurt,” and suddenly you’re craving a baguette the size of your arm.

 The produce gives you virtue; the bakery gives you desire.
 One sells you health.
 The other sells you happiness.